Doctoror/Pure-File-Manager/README.md

-PureFM
+Pure File Manager
 ======

-PureFM is a minimal file manager for Android.
+A minimal file manager for Android with root support.